djccarew/simple-session/README.md

 </library>
 ```
 **Is peer-to-peer the only mode supported by Hazelcast?**
-No. The peer-to-peer method used here is part of the Hazelcast open source offering(see ).
+No. The peer-to-peer method used here is part of the Hazelcast open source offering(see [https://github.com/hazelcast/hazelcast](https://github.com/hazelcast/hazelcast)).
 A client-server implementation exists but is sold commercially.
-Each Liberty pod acts as a client to a separate Hazelcast server deployment.
-The client-server approach uses less resources per pod vs peer-to-peer and has more features (see).
+With client-server each Liberty pod acts as a client to a separate Hazelcast server deployment.
+The client-server approach uses less resources per application pod vs peer-to-peer and has more features (see [https://hazelcast.com/products/imdg/](https://hazelcast.com/products/imdg/)).